chaupmcs/KDDChallenge2020_track1_task1/README.md

 KDD Cup 2020 Challenges for Modern E-Commerce Platform
 - Link: https://tianchi.aliyun.com/competition/entrance/231786/rankingList
 - The Challenge:
-  + Training data : Search text (query) and its corresponding product image (just embedding vector and bounding boxes of images, we do NOT have the "raw" images) on an E-Commerce website (3M rows in txt format ~ 124 GB).
+  + Training data : Search text (query) and its corresponding product images.
+Note that for the images, we just have embedding vectors and its bounding boxes (provided by some objective detections).
+We do NOT have the "raw" images.
+  The data is from an E-Commrce website, with 3M rows in txt format (~ 124 GB).
   + Requirements: Match the search text (query) and product image, i.e., for each query, pick top 5 most relevant images to the query => Learning Texts and Images => **Cross-modal retrieval** problem

   ![alt text](https://raw.githubusercontent.com/chaupmcs/KDDChallenge2020_track1_task1/master/query.png)